thomasnield/ai-appraisal-and-hype-articles/README.md

 ## Promotion of Artificial Intelligence

 This is just a small sampling of a vast trove of apocalyptic and sensational articles about AI.
+I also included some more reputable sources like WSJ.
 I'm going to keep this list short because there are plenty of articles promoting and sensationalizing AI.

 |Article|Description|
 |---|---|